rcls/discus/README.md

 [SRAM cells](gates/sramcell.md) for this only total 16 transistors on each bit-slice, very competitive with the transistor count of muxing stack operations onto the data memory bus.
-In any case, storing stack entries in [main memory](board/sram32byte.md) SRAM cells would cost just as many transistors for the storage, just on a different circuit board.
+In any case, storing stack entries in [main memory](board/sram32byte.md) would cost just as many transistors for the storage, just on a different circuit board.

 Main Memory
 ===========